roblillack/tack/README.md

-mysite                     Your website project dir ├── content                Contains a subdir per page │   ├── about-me           Page will be available at /about-me │   │   ├── default.yaml   Page variables, page will use “default” template │   │   ├── body.md        One page variable “content” will hold this files' │   │   │                  content processed as HTML.
+mysite                     Your website project dir ├── content                Contains a subdir per page │   ├── about-me           Page will be available at /about-me │   │   ├── default.yaml   Page variables, page will use "default" template │   │   ├── body.md        One page variable "content" will hold this files' │   │   │                  content processed as HTML.
 │   │   └── me.jpg         All files not recognized as metadata or markup will
 |   |                      be regarded as assets and be copied to output as is.